omriyaloz/Auto-Physical-Materials/README.md

 # Auto Physical Materials Assigner for Unreal Engine

 This tool automates the process of assigning physical materials to your Unreal Engine materials based on a dictionary of physical materials and their synonyms.
-It saves time and reduces the repetitive task of manually assigning physical materials to meshes in your level.
+It saves time and reduces the repetitive task of manually assigning physical materials to objects in your level.

 ### What Are Physical Materials?